-While the history of the Hawaiian Kingdom has been briefed extensively by Plaintiff and is undoubtedly known to this Court, it is important to restate the essential facts.
+While the history of the Hawaiian Kingdom is undoubtedly known to this Court, it is important to restate the essential facts.
 The United States occupation began on January 17, 1893, when a small group of American businessmen and politicians who favored annexation by the United States, supported by John Stevens, the U.S. Minister to Hawai'i, and a contingent of Marines from the warship U.S.S.
 Boston, overthrew Queen Lili'uokalani in a coup de main and proclaimed a provisional government.